-Some of you have experienced that your skin has developed certain changes that may include red and swollen and sometimes the feeling around the area (red and swollen area) is very hot and tender when touched.
-Well this feeling and signs may suggest that you have cellulitis and sometimes it can spread very fast to other areas of your skin.
-In this article, we would look at the causes, treatment and preventative measures for cellulitis on the skin.
+Some of you have experienced that your skin has developed certain changes that may include red and swollen bumps and sometimes the feeling around the area (red and swollen area) is very hot and tender when touched.
+Well, this feeling and signs may suggest that you have cellulitis and this can sometimes spread very fast to other areas of your skin as well.
+In this article, we will look at the causes, treatment and preventative measures for cellulitis on the skin.

 What is Cellulitis?

-The signs and symptoms of a patient suffering from cellulitis may vary depending on the individual; however, the following are the common signs and symptoms of cellulites (Source: University of Maryland Medical Center);
+The signs and symptoms of a patient suffering from cellulitis may vary depending on the individual; however, the following are the common signs and symptoms of cellulitis (Source: University of Maryland Medical Center);

 - Redness of an individual’s skin, thus the affected area.

 - The affected area becomes warm compared to other areas of the skin.

 - There is a lot of pain around the affected area.

 - There affected area becomes very tender.

 We have understood that the disease cellulitis is caused by bacteria.
 Let us find out what bacteria causes this reddish and swollen signs that appear on the skin.
 According to MedicineNet, the two main bacteria responsible for causing cellulitis on the skin or tissues beneath the skin is are Staphylococcus and Streptococcus.
 However, cellulitis can also be caused by other bacteria (Source: MedicineNet).